An Embedded Mesh Approach for Isogeometric Boundary Layers in Contact Mechanics: Spatial discretization and numerical integration

 The embedded mesh discretization illustrated in Figure~\ref{fig:spatial_discretization} requires modifications to the element quadrature routines for cut elements that are overlapped by the boundary layer mesh.
 Moreover, within the embedded mesh formulation, the mortar matrices defined in~\eqref{eq:mortar_matrix_D_embeddedmesh} and~\eqref{eq:mortar_matrix_M_embeddedmesh} require integration over the coupling interface $\interfacestar{}{,h}$.
 Such modifications are well established in the context of extended finite element methods (XFEM)~\cite{Mayer2010, Moes1999} and CutFEM approaches~\cite{Burman2015, Winter2018}.
 In this work, we adopt the well-tested routines presented in~\cite{Mayer2009, Sudhakar2014}, which are briefly summarized in the following.

-In Figure~\ref{fig:numerical_integration_1}, a two-dimensional cut element is intersected by the interface $\interfacestar{}{,h}$.
-Two subdomains can be distinguished: a void region, which does not contribute to the element stiffness, and a material region, which does contribute to the stiffness.
-This decomposition requires computing the geometric intersection between the cut element and the interface.
+In Figure~\ref{fig:numerical_integration_1}, a two-dimensional cut element is intersected by the interface $\interfacestar{}{,h}$. \responsetoview{Two subdomains can be distinguished: an inactive region, which does not contribute to the element stiffness, and an active region, which does contribute to the stiffness.} This decomposition requires computing the geometric intersection between the cut element and the interface.
 Since the interface~$\interfacestar{}{,h}$ is represented by a nonlinear NURBS geometry, it is first subdivided into linear segments, yielding a linearized interface denoted by $\lininterfacestar{}{}$.
-The cut element is then intersected with these linear segments and partitioned into integration cells using a constrained Delaunay triangulation.
-For a two-dimensional element, the material part of the cut element is decomposed into triangular subcells.
-Each subcell is integrated using standard Gauss quadrature with $\numgpstetrahedra{}$ Gauss points and corresponding weights, as illustrated in Figure~\ref{fig:numerical_integration_2}.
+The cut element is then intersected with these linear segments and partitioned into integration cells using a constrained Delaunay triangulation. \responsetoview{For a two-dimensional element, the active part of the cut element is decomposed into triangular subcells.} Each subcell is integrated using standard Gauss quadrature with $\numgpstetrahedra{}$ Gauss points and corresponding weights, as illustrated in Figure~\ref{fig:numerical_integration_2}.

 For the evaluation of the surface terms in the embedded mesh coupling, an integration rule must be defined on each interface element and its corresponding underlying cut element.
 This is achieved using the boundary segments obtained from the Delaunay triangulation.
 On these boundary segments, Gauss integration points are defined.
 The boundary segments and their associated Gauss points are then mapped onto the interface $\interfacestar{}{,h}$, as illustrated in Figure~\ref{fig:numerical_integration_3}.
 In a final step, the integration points on $\interfacestar{}{,h}$ are then mapped to the background element.